Alexandro02/Rest-API/README.md

 ```

 ## Deployment
-To test this project simply clone this repository and run:
+To test this project simply clone this repository, cd into it and run:
 ```bash
 npm start
 ```